Getting a Mortgage Renovation Property Project

-Home renovation specialists Toolbox recently shone a light on the massive surge in expenditure on home improvements and renovation.
+Home renovation specialists Toolbox showed light on the massive surge in expenditure on home improvements and renovation.
 The upsurge can be explained by changes in work habits, with more and more people spending longer periods at home where they also now work.

 Whereas the home you bought was in all likelihood already built, any subsequent renovation is entirely within your own hands;